Copenhagen November 25-26, 2025

 Co-organized by DI Danish Industry – Confederation of Danish Industry.

 European universities play a central role in promoting innovation and creating ecosystems for deep tech startups.
-This session will explore how universities can support and scale these startups by offering tailored programs, collaborating with investors, and providing specialized infrastructure.
-The discussion will also focus on essential tools, resources, and training, as well as how universities can transform into active participants in the growth journey of deep tech startups.
-Emphasis will be placed on the need to reassess university ecosystems to ensure sustainable and accelerated growth.
+This session will explore how universities and policymakers in joint effort can support and scale these startups by offering tailored programs, collaborating with investors, providing specialized infrastructure, and launching critically needed policy actions to improve structural conditions.
+The discussion will also focus on how universities can transform into active participants in the growth journey of deep tech startups, as well as which specific policy initiatives might help mitigate structural barriers constraining growth and development in the ecosystem.
+Emphasis will be placed on the need to reassess university ecosystems to ensure sustainable and accelerated growth and how policymakers can support this development by fostering enabling conditions trough tailored policies.

-• András G. Inotai, Acting Head of the Taskforce on Startups and Scaleups and Head of the Innovation Policy and Access to Finance Unit in the Directorate General for Research and innovation (RTD)
+• András G. Inotai, Acting Head of the Taskforce on Startups and Scaleups and Head of Innovation Policy and Access to Finance Unit, DG RTD (András G. Inotai bio)

 Moderator